cvtsh248/LED_Colour_Sensor/README.md

 Green LED anode must be plugged into pin anolog pin ```A1```, and its cathode must be connected to ground.

-Blue LED anode must be plugged into pin anolog pin ```A```, and its cathode must be connected to ground.
+Blue LED anode must be plugged into pin anolog pin ```A2```, and its cathode must be connected to ground.

 Run LED_TEST.ino on your Arduino.
 To calibrate, uncomment line 23 in ```LED_TEST```.ino and comment line 24 in ```LED_TEST.ino```.
 Shine a bright white light on to all three LEDs.
 Upload LED_TEST.ino to your arduino.
 Record down the readings in the serial monitor.
 Then, take these values, and replace: